-The Covered California marketing, outreach and education effort is a multi-faceted and multi-phase initiative that includes six major components: research, creative, collateral material, social media, paid media and community mobilization.
+The Covered California marketing, outreach and education effort is a multi-faceted and multi-phase initiative that includes six major components: research, creative engagement, collateral material, website, social media, paid media and community mobilization.
 Covered California will work to ensure our strategy and implementation in each dimension reflects the need to build in considerations of how we are effectively reaching the diverse populations we seek to serve.
 Examples in each component of the marketing effort follow:

 - Research: Focus groups and market tracking surveys have been and will continue to be used to test the effectiveness of marketing messages and make necessary adjustments.
-Focus groups and surveys will be structured to encompass the diversity of California and conducted in multiple languages to understand differences in effectiveness by race and ethnicity. - Creative engagement: This category is comprised of strategy and planning and creative development to support the marketing, outreach and education efforts for Covered California.
-The creative design and development communications materials including radio, newspaper and magazine ads will target to reach diverse eligible communities.

-- Collateral material: Covered California will produce collateral material to educate potentially eligible individuals about coverage options.
+Focus groups and surveys have been structured to encompass the diversity of California and conducted in multiple languages to understand differences in effectiveness by race and ethnicity.
+For example, as described in more detail in the Research and Evaluation Section, focus groups have been conducted in eleven languages and all surveys are done as a matter of course in Spanish and English. - Creative engagement: This category is comprised of strategy and planning and creative development to support the marketing, outreach and education efforts for Covered California.
+The creative design and development communications materials including radio, newspaper and magazine ads will target to reach diverse eligible communities. - Collateral material: Covered California will produce collateral material to educate potentially eligible individuals about coverage options.
 Based on the research and creative work described above, educational materials will be developed in at least the thirteen Medi-Cal threshold languages to help raise awareness, increase understanding and motivate action.
-All materials will be culturally and linguistically relevant and easy to understand (to address literacy and health literacy issues). - Social media: Covered California will establish a social media campaign which will include a multi-lingual text message response feature. - Paid media: The media campaign will be designed to reach broad and targeted audiences in urban and rural markets across the state, targeted based on their specific relevance and usage by different target groups. - Community Mobilization: Covered California will have a multi-faceted marketing, public relations and grassroots approach to reach the uninsured and inspire people to enroll in affordable healthcare plans.
-Community mobilization efforts will include an outreach and education grant program and an Assisters program that will provide communitybased in-person enrollment assistance.
+All materials will be culturally and linguistically relevant and easy to understand, and will accommodate persons with disabilities and those who are limited English proficient. - Social media: Covered California will establish a social media campaign which will include a multi-lingual text message response feature. - Paid media: The media campaign will be designed to reach broad and targeted audiences in urban and rural markets across the state, targeted based on their specific relevance and usage by different target groups. - Community Mobilization: Covered California will have a multi-faceted marketing, public relations and grassroots approach to reach the uninsured and inspire people to enroll in affordable healthcare plans.
+Community mobilization efforts will include an outreach and education grant program and an Assisters program that will provide community-based in-person enrollment assistance.
 The Statewide Marketing, Outreach & Education Program completed in June 2012 provides the framework for the community mobilization effort.
-In particular, the report describes the importance of: - Multi-cultural planning and conducting events and outreach targeted and specific to Latinos, Asian and Pacific Islander, African American, Native American Indians, and other populations with limited English proficiency. - o Multi-geographical planning for California's diverse regions, including rural areas. - The outreach and education grant program and Assisters program will strive to recruit organizations that represent California's diverse communities.
-Organizations will reflect the mix and diversity of the eligible population. - To eliminate enrollment barriers, Covered California will strive to ensure that the network of grantees and assisters include organizations that have access to California's diverse target markets, including limited English proficiency, newly eligible populations, and rural areas.
+In particular, the report describes the importance of: 1) multicultural planning and conducting events and outreach targeted and specific to Latinos, Asian and Pacific Islander, African American, Native American Indians, and other populations with limited English proficiency; and 2) multi-geographical planning for California's diverse regions, including rural areas. - The outreach and education grant program and Assisters program is seeking to recruit organizations that represent California's diverse communities.
+Organizations will reflect the mix and diversity of the eligible population.
+In addition, the outreach and education effort will reach persons with disabilities though disability groups including California's network of independent living centers, schools and organizations for the deaf and blind and regional centers which serve students (and their families) with disabilities including developmental disabilities and autism.
+Materials and advertising will be developed specifically for this population.